“I’m taking Mom on picnic.” I said to my husband, Mark, who wiped his eyes and blinked at the clock.

-Mark mumbled something and rolled over until the fluffy dog whacked his tail around in his crate.
+Mark mumbled and rolled over until our fluffy dog whacked his tail around in his crate.

-My parent’s wedding anniversary fell on the Fourth of July.
-Legend had it, the family’s shoe store closed during the holiday which made the date perfect for a marriage ceremony.
-As a youngster or teen, I never recognized the Fourth of July as a special holiday for my parents.
-Their anniversary was overshadowed by the country’s birthday, by neighborhood bike parades, never-ending softball games, and Italian sausage with crisp fennel seeds stuck in between teeth.
+Yes, my parent’s wedding anniversary fell on the Fourth of July.
+Legend had it, my father’s family shoe store closed during the holiday which made the date perfect for a marriage ceremony.
+As a youngster, I never recognized the Fourth of July as a special day for my parents.
+Their anniversary was overshadowed by the country’s birthday, neighborhood bike parades, never-ending softball games, and Italian sausage with fennel seeds cooked to a crisp.

-Over the years, my parents celebrated by driving the winding road along the lake to buy an ice cream cone at Toft’s Dairy Ice Cream Parlor.
-My mother loved to observed Lake Erie.
+As they aged, my parents celebrated by driving the winding road along Lake Erie to buy an ice cream cone at Toft’s Parlor.
+My mother loved to park with the car’s nose pointed toward the lake.
 Though Mom couldn’t swim, she was soothed by the endless waves of blue.

-Before we sat down for our meager picnic, Shannon wiped the table with disposable wipes from Mom’s supplies.
+Before we sat down to our meager picnic, Shannon wiped the morning dew off the table with disposable wipes from Mom’s supplies.
 The air was now scented with baby powder and not fresh-cut grass.
-We unpacked slices of cucumbers, bags of Bing cherries and cookies, and Mom’s cherished peanut butter and jelly sandwich.
+We unpacked slices of cucumbers, bags of Bing cherries and chocolate chip cookies, and Mom’s cherished peanut butter and jelly sandwich.

-Mom singled out the peanut butter cookie and, by habit, picked at whatever food item was deposited on my plate.
+Mom singled out the chocolate-chip cookie first, and by habit, picked at whatever food item I deposited on my plate.

-I regaled Shannon and Mark with stories about Lorain’s International Festival and Parade.
-My siblings and I ate pierogies, baklava, and stromboli, in the course of an hour.
-One year, my older sister, Laura, was crowned an Italian princess, and soon after, Ms. Congeniality.
+I regaled Shannon and Mark with stories about my hometown’s International Festival and parade where my siblings and I ate pierogies, baklava, and stromboli, all in the course of an hour.
+One year, my older sister, Laura, was crowned Italian Princess, and soon after, Ms. Congeniality.

-I shrugged.
+I narrowed my gaze.
 “Who wants to compete with Miss Congeniality?”
 Besides, I was as far from a princess as any DC Comic character.

-Mom consumed her second cookie and the last cherry.
-Her chin dropped close to the edge and her elbows slipped off the glossy wood paint.
+Mom nodded along as she consumed her second cookie and crushed the last cherry in her mouth.
+Her chin, splotched with cherry stain, dropped near the edge of the table and her elbows slipped off the glossy wood paint.